LIHPC-Computational-Geometry/dds-hexmeshing/README.md

 - print info about a specific algorithm: `./dds.py algos info <algo_name>`

 Remaining design choices:
-- (algorithms) how to transmit CLI arguments to pre/post processing Python script?
-In order to choose between keeping/deleting debug files
 - (data subfolder types) how to describe views?
 A `<data-subfolder-type>.<view-name>.yml` next to the `<data-subfolder-type>.yml`?
 - (data subfolder types) how to have an equivalent of `labeling.get_labeling_stats_dict()`, `labeling.has_valid_labeling()`...
 Some algorithms should be defined as a Python script